Garmin Edge 830 vs. 1030 Plus: Which One Should You Buy?

 My main complaint about the touchscreen displays is their reliability in non-ideal conditions.

-For example, if it rains or I wear full-finger gloves, I need to perform certain actions multiple times.
+For example, if it rains or I wear full-finger gloves, I must perform certain actions multiple times.
 Don’t take me wrong.
 They work surprisingly well (better than Karoo 2), but not 100%.

 Showing the control of Edge 830 with gloves, without them, and when wet